 A Swimmer Or No?

 Contrary to popular belief, not all dogs can swim.
-Long bodied, short legged, and flat faced dogs are not anatomically designed for the water.
-So before you take your pooch for a paddle, make sure she can (and wants to!) swim.
+Long-bodied, short-legged, and flat-faced dogs are not anatomically designed for the water.
+So before you take your dog to the river for a paddle, make sure she can (and wants to!) swim.
+You can go swimming with your dog on a leash as he or she learns to swim, just make sure not to force them if they are really afraid of the water.

 Lake Safety for Dogs